Oyvindwpetersen/abaqustools/README.md

 # abaqustools

-This repo contains useful tools for the pre and post processing of Abaqus models, mostly via python.
+This repo contains useful tools for the pre and post processing of Abaqus model, mostly via python.

-## Contents overview
+## Contents

 ### odbexport
 - Package for export from Abaqus ODB files